Vishal-ib97/Blinks-to-words-CNN/README.md

 wget http://paw.idav.ucdavis.edu/albara/bwcnn/imx.zip

 ## Download the models [for the prediction phase]
-replace this folder with the exsist one
+replace this folder with the existing one

 wget http://paw.idav.ucdavis.edu/albara/bwcnn/best-models.zip